Limbo: In other denominations

-Christianity

 Protestant and Eastern Orthodox

-Neither the Eastern Orthodox Church nor Protestantism accepts the concept of a limbo of infants; but, while not using the expression "Limbo of the Patriarchs", the Eastern Orthodox Church lays much stress on the resurrected Christ's action of liberating Adam and Eve and other righteous figures of the Old Testament, such as Abraham and David, from Hades (see Harrowing of Hell).
+Neither the Eastern Orthodox Church nor Protestantism accepts the concept of a limbo of infants; but, while not using the expression "Limbo of the Patriarchs", the Eastern Orthodox Church lays much stress on the risen Christ's action of liberating Adam and Eve and other righteous figures of the Old Testament, such as Abraham and David, from Hades (see Harrowing of Hell).

 Some Protestants have a similar understanding of those who died as believers prior to the crucifixion of Jesus residing in a place that is not Heaven, but not Hell.
 The doctrine holds that Hades has two "compartments", one an unnamed place of torment, the other named "Abraham's bosom".
 Luke 16:19–16:26 speaks of a chasm fixed between the two which cannot be crossed.
 Those in the unnamed "compartment" have no hope, and will ultimately be consigned to hell.
 Those in Abraham's bosom are those of whom it is written of Jesus, "When He ascended on high, He led captive a host of captives" (Ephesians 4:8), quoting Psalm 68:18).
 These individuals, the captives, now reside with God in Heaven.
 Both "Compartments" still exist, but Abraham's bosom is now empty, while the other chamber is not, according to this doctrine.